wannesm/dotsandboxes/README.md

 ### Action in the game

-When an action is played, the message send to both players is:
+When an action is played, the message sent to both players is:

     {
-        "type": "action,
+        "type": "action",
         "game": "123456",
         "player": 1,
         "nextplayer": 2,